Vladimir Belov (serial killer): Biography

+On the night of 6 to 7 January 2002, Belov got into an argument with a 46-year-old man whom he later decided to rob.
+He waited until the victim reached a residential building on Dorozhnaya Street, whereupon he hit him at least two times with a wooden beam before stealing his bag containing a video camera, personal belongings and documents.
+The victim died from his injuries a few hours later, while an ambulance was driving him to the hospital.
+This particular murder was considered a cold case until Belov confessed responsibility in December 2022.

-The first murder of the duo was committed when Belov's friend Shabanov requested that they kill the merchant Alexander Cheresimov.
-For 500 dollars, both of them shot him on October 15, 2001.
-On December 26, on Festivalnoy Street in Moscow, Belov killed a woman who was returning from work.
-He stole a bag, purse, earrings, money, and a cake from the deceased, which he carried home.
-The total value of the items was about 3000 rubles.
-On January 25, 2002, Belov and Shabanov killed another woman, a citizen of Austria, in a deserted yard on Zelenogradskaya Street.
+On 25 January, Belov and Shabanov killed another woman, a citizen of Austria, in a deserted yard on Zelenogradskaya Street.
 Like the previous victim, they stole her bag.
-The next attack by Belov and Shabanov was carried out on the evening of February 10 on Vyborgskaya Street with the same motives and method, this time stealing 100 rubles and a mobile phone, but the victim miraculously survived.
+The next attack by Belov and Shabanov was carried out on the evening of 10 February on Vyborgskaya Street with the same motives and method, this time stealing 100 roubles and a mobile phone, but the victim miraculously survived.
 After that attack, all criminal cases were combined into one, and the Interdistrict Investigative Brigade became engaged in it.
 The survivor helped make a facial composite, and the image was pasted all over Moscow and shown on television.
 However, the criminals were not caught, and the crimes increased.

-On February 20, a new murder occurred.
-On February 22, at a house near Klinskaya Street, Belov and Shabanov killed another woman.
-The next attack occurred on February 27 near Cherepanovs' Passage, with Belov hitting the victim with a baseball bat, but she furiously resisted and forced him to flee.
+On 20 February, a new murder occurred.
+On 22 February, at a house near Klinskaya Street, Belov and Shabanov killed another woman.
+The next attack occurred on 27 February near Cherepanovs' Passage, with Belov hitting the victim with a baseball bat, but she furiously resisted and forced him to flee.
 Just a few hours later, on Lyapidevsky Street, Belov and Shabanov killed their final victim.

 Belov and Shabanov were not afraid of being caught: they drove to the crime scene by car, without fearing that someone could remember their number.
 They committed their crimes against middle-income people, but sometimes there were no more than 3 rubles in the victims' bags.
 Both got used to murdering, as Belov later said: "After the first corpse, it's hard to sleep, then you get used to it."
 By that time, the whole of Moscow was talking about Khovrinsky Maniac, especially the frightened residents of the Northern Administrative District.
 The first surviving victim gave a detailed description of the brigand, from which the investigative brigadiers found out it was the twice-before convicted felon Vladimir Belov.